 You can reach Tono from Shin-Hanamaki Station.

-Kappa are imaginary green creatures with pointy noses, shells on their backs, and plates on their heads.
+The Tono kappa are imaginary red creatures with pointy noses, shells on their backs, and plates on their heads.
 The legend of the kappa was created to keep children from going too close to rivers and other bodies of water.

 Stories say that kappa would lure children into the water and eat them.
-The only thing they like more than human flesh is cucumbers.
+Cucumbers are said to be their favorite food.

 Tono Municipal Museum

-Wherever you go in Tono you will see kappa.
 The best place to learn more about them and the history of Tono itself is the Tono Municipal Museum.
 There are three exhibition rooms, a multiscreen theater, slides, and documents relating to Tono's history and folklore.